 They want Mexico to pump more.

-It's just it's it's absurdly embarrassing.
+It's just, it's absurdly embarrassing.

-Here's the second lay bite.
+Here's the second Leahy bite.

-I'd like to know what these oil executives think about applying principles of competition from our antitrust laws to the commercial activity of the oil producing states.
+I'd like to know what these oil executives think about applying principles of competition from our antitrust laws to the commercial activity of the oil-producing states.

 I think that's wrong.